ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 **Option 2** is the chosen method since it offers more clarity and the support for remote Conduit instances.

-### Schema storage and service implementation

-#### Option 1: Conduit itself is the schema registry

-A schema registry can be implemented within Conduit.

-#### Option 2: A centralized, external schema registry

-A standalone schema service (such as [Apicurio Registry](https://www.apicur.io/registry/)) can be used to manage schemas.
-A single schema service deployment is accessed by multiple Conduit instances.

-#### Chosen option

-Option 1 keeps the tech stack simple.
-However, it also means that connectors fetching schemas need to be aware which Conduit instance is managing them.

-Option 2 removes that complexity at the expense of adding a new infrastructure item.

 ## Summary